adosar/moxel/docs/source/tutorial.rst

 * :func:`moxel.utils.voxels_from_files`
 * :func:`moxel.utils.voxels_from_dir`

-In all cases, :func:`moxel.utils.Grid.calculate` is used under the hood to calculate the voxels (all other functions are just wrappers).
+In all cases, :meth:`.Grid.calculate` is used under the hood to calculate the voxels (all other functions are just wrappers).
 To better understand how to use them refer to :ref:`documentation`.

 .. attention::
-    Consider playing with the ``n_jobs`` parameter to get the best performance for your system::
+    Consider tuning the ``n_jobs`` parameter to get the best performance for your system::

         from timeit import timeit